account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 4.3.7 The construction of off-line moorings should conform to IWA policy on Standards for Construction, Restoration and Maintenance of Inland Waterways.
 Where off-line moorings are created requiring access via the towpath side of a waterway, the bridge carrying the towpath over the entrance canal should conform to IWA’s policy on Towpaths.

-4.3.8 Provision for a hire boat base and/or shared ownership base at a new or existing site should be considered as a separate issue.
-Careful consideration by the local IWA Branch is encouraged with particular assessment of likely impact of significantly increased boat and vehicle movements compared with a mooring site accommodating only privatelyowned craft.
+4.3.8 Off-line moorings for new business bases should not adversely affect existing canal traffic.
+Provision for a hire boat base and/or shared ownership base at a new or existing site should be considered as a separate issue.
+Careful consideration by the local IWA Branch is encouraged with an assessment of likely impact of significantly increased boat and vehicle movements compared with a mooring site accommodating only privately owned craft.

 4.3.9 Where possible restoration projects should promote the provision of off-line moorings to avoid the establishment of (official or unofficial) on-line moorings that may impede navigation or have a detrimental effect on the project’s relationship with the public.